zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   - The URL %s does not contain a port number.
 The instance of %s will not be created.
   - The specified URL is missing a port number.
 Make sure to specify a valid URL.
   - The URL %s is malformed.
 The instance of %s will not be created: The Specified URL is malformed.
 Make sure to specify a valid URL.
   - The hostname of URL %s is unknown.
 The instance of %s will not be created: The specified hostname of the URL is invalid.
-Make sure to specify valid hostname.
+Make sure to specify a valid hostname.
   - Invalid protocol.
 The specified protocol of the URL is invalid.
 Make sure to specify valid protocol.
   - Additional service metadata of %s in processing file %s could not be created: %s